PerformanceIMMO/API/source/includes/_models.md

 ## Option

-Means that filed is optional.
+Means that field is optional.
 If parameter has no value, it is not present in the json payload.

 <aside class="warning">
 	<code> { "field1":"toto", field2:"" } is not equivalent to { "field1":"toto" } </code>